 Recent teaching activities

-- I gave two lectures in the course "ELEC0018-1 - Marché de l'énergie, Université de Liège" about the organization of European day-ahead electricity markets and the algorithm used for solving the market coupling problem, and then on balancing [market coupling,balancing].
+Lecture slides from the course "ELEC0018-1 - energy markets, Université de Liège" about the organization of European day-ahead electricity markets and the algorithm used for solving the market coupling problem.